 - Drinks lots of fluid.
 Keep your body hydrated with daily consumption of at least 3 to 4 litres of water as it helps the kidneys to filters out sodium, urea and other body toxins from body which may lead to the risk of developing chronic kidney diseases.

-- Avoid smoking or refrain from smokers or areas that are polluted with carcinogenic agents.
+- Avoid smoking and refrain from smokers or areas that are polluted with carcinogenic agents.

 - Avoid excessive intake of over the counter pills on regular basis, especially non-steroidal anti-inflammatory drugs (ibuprofen) which may lead to serious kidney damage.
 Such medications may cause arthritis or back pain and put your kidneys at risk.